Too many introductions to Sephardic food begin by telling Ashkenazi readers that Jewish cuisine is larger than brisket and kugel.

 My Jewish Learning emphasizes that Sephardic cuisine emerged from centuries of migration and adaptation across Europe, North Africa, the Mediterranean, and the Americas.
 Dishes changed names, ingredients shifted, and local influences entered the kitchen.
 Yet certain patterns endured: olive oil, legumes, stuffed vegetables, rice, citrus, herbs, nuts, sweet-savory balances, and a preference for foods that could be rich without being heavy.

 Sephardic food should not be flattened into a museum piece.
 It has always adapted.
-Adaptation is part of the tradition, not a betrayal of it.
+Adaptation is part of the tradition rather than a betrayal of it.

 The cuisine still retains a strong memory structure.
 A dish such as borekas, adafina, ma'amoul, or matbucha is more than a regional object.
 It often points backward to routes of migration, to family language, to ritual calendars, and to the domestic labor of women who preserved culture after larger communal structures collapsed or moved.